 The Rise of Card Skimming at Airports & Tourist Spots

-Tourist traps overseas: Rome metros, Paris cafés, Bali markets—classic places for both pickpockets and scanners.
+Tourist traps overseas: Rome metros, Paris cafés, Bali markets — classic places for both pickpockets and scanners.
+Pair your RFID wallet with an anti-theft bag for complete protection.

 Everyday commuting: Sydney trains and Melbourne trams.
 Crowded rides, wallets out of sight but within centimetres of others.